‘Depression Is A Choice’ Is A Myth: Understanding Mental Health And Treatment Options

 Allowing myths about depression to continue can be harmful by causing some people experiencing depression to believe untrue things about the condition, not seek help, or feel shame and embarrassment about their experience.

 Some people may believe that depression is a choice.
-They may think that individuals with depression chose to feel the way they do and can just decide to stop feeling depressed if they want to.
+They may think that individuals with depression choose to feel the way they do and can just decide to stop feeling depressed if they want to.
 People with this belief may say things like "just choose to feel happy" when talking with someone experiencing depression.

 However, this is not the case.